 Since tetanus vaccination is included on the recommended immunization schedule, tetanus is very rare in Canada.
 In Québec, under the Québec Immunization Program:

-- adults are given a tetanus booster shot every 10 years.
+- Adults are given a tetanus booster shot at 50 years of age

 The tetanus vaccine is part of a combined vaccine that protects against several diseases.
 The composition of the vaccine varies depending on the person’s age.
 To find out which vaccine you should get, consult the recommended immunization schedule.